Slice regular functions as covering maps and global $\star$-roots: Covering automorphisms and monodromy

-We already exploited the existence of the automorphisms $z\mapsto \xi z$ in the discussion after Theorem \ref{teo_kroots}, to obtain, in the odd case, all the roots from the intrinsic ones.
-However, if our slice function corresponds to a stem function defined on a simply connected open domain $\mathcal{U}\subseteq\C$, we completely describe all the $k^2$ roots.
+We have already exploited the existence of the automorphisms $z\mapsto \xi z$ in the discussion after Theorem \ref{teo_kroots}, to obtain, in the odd case, all the roots from the intrinsic ones.
+However, if our slice function corresponds to a stem function defined on a symmetric simply connected open domain (or on a union of two symmetric simply connected open domain) $\mathcal{U}\subseteq\C$, we completely describe all the $k^2$ roots.
+We recall here that, as already stated, the hypothesis of simply connectedness is not removable due to standard covering theory.
 In the last part of this paper we provide algebraic techniques to compute all the $k$-th $\star$-roots of a given slice functions, starting from one of them.